shaikshaz/metrics/README.md

 Execution/Usage:
-Firstly make the script executable via chmod,metrics.sh To execute ./shazia_metrics.sh or bash shazia_metrics.sh
+Firstly make the script executable via chmod,metrics.sh To execute metrics.sh or bash metrics.sh

 Dependencies:
 This script is run on Ubuntu and compatible .